jschaf/pggen/README.md

 -   The `Querier` interface defines the interface with methods for each SQL query.
-Each SQL query compiles into three methods, one method for to run query by itself, and two methods to support batching a query with [`pgx.Batch`].
+Each SQL query compiles into three methods, one method for to run the query by itself, and two methods to support batching a query with [`pgx.Batch`].

     ```go